Avarekalu Huli/Saaru

 Salt to taste

-Heat oil in a medium size cooking pot.
-Add mustard seeds and cumin seeds, and allow them to pop and sizzle.
-Add minced garlic, and saute for a few seconds until aromatic, then add hing, split red chilies, and curry leaves.
+1. Heat oil in a cooking pot on medium heat.
+Add mustard and cumin seeds and allow them to pop and sizzle.

 Leave a Reply